Ray Lewis: Other work

 In August 2019, Lewis was announced as one of the celebrities to compete on season 28 of Dancing with the Stars.
 He later withdrew from the competition due to a tendon injury in his foot, requiring surgery.

 Charitable activities

 Lewis has been heavily involved in charitable activities throughout his professional career.
 He started the Ray Lewis 52 Foundation which is a nonprofit corporation whose mission is to provide personal and economic assistance to disadvantaged youth.
-The foundation has funded such events as adopting 10 families in the Baltimore City community for the holidays, an annual celebrity auction and bowling tournament, the Great Maryland Duck Derby, Thanksgiving food drives on North Avenue in Baltimore, and Ray's Summer Days.
+The foundation has funded such events as adopting 10 families in Baltimore community for the holidays, an annual celebrity auction and bowling tournament, the Great Maryland Duck Derby, Thanksgiving food drives on North Avenue in Baltimore, and Ray's Summer Days.
 All proceeds have helped fund the Ray Lewis Foundation.

 Lewis has since been involved in pressing political, business, and philanthropic leaders for a stronger commitment to disability sports both here and in the developing world.
 Lewis was also honored with a JB award (named in honor of CBS broadcaster James Brown) during the 2006 off-season and received the "Act of Kindness" Award for his work in the community.